 Genymotion Android Emulator

-The above are top 3 Android emulators according to me.
+The above are the best Android emulators for Windows according to me.
 If you have different views or wish to add to the list, please comment.